asyncapi/modelina/examples/README.md

 - [java-from-typescript-type](./java-from-typescript-type/) - A basic example that shows how to generate a Java model from a TypeScript type input file.
 - [java-generate-marshalling](./java-generate-marshalling) - A basic example of how to use the un/marshalling functionality of the java class.
 - [java-from-typescript-type-with-options](./java-from-typescript-type-with-options/) - A basic example that shows how to generate a Java model from a TypeScript type input file along with user provided options.
-- [overwrite-naming-formatting](./overwrite-naming-formatting) - A basic example how to overwrite default naming format constraint in this case, overwriting returning a constant case format.
+- [overwrite-naming-formatting](./overwrite-naming-formatting) - A basic example how to overwrite default naming format constraint in this case, overwriting formatting to use a constant case format.
-- [overwrite-default-constraint](./overwrite-default-constraint/) -  A basic example how to overwrite the entire constraint logic and not just a single single part of the default behavior, in this case overwriting the model naming constraint.
+- [overwrite-default-constraint](./overwrite-default-constraint/) -  A basic example how to overwrite the entire constraint logic and not just a single part of the default behavior, in this case overwriting the model naming constraint.
 - [rust-generate-crate](./rust-generate-crate/) - A basic example showing how to generate a Rust package.
+- [generate-python-models](./generate-python-models/) - A basic example showing how to generate Python models.